apache/iotdb/docs/SystemDesign/SchemaManager/SchemaManager.md

 * org.apache.iotdb.db.metadata.mtree.MTree

-There three types of nodes in MTree: StorageGroupMNode、InternalMNode(Non-leaf node)、LeafMNode(leaf node), they all extend to MNode.
+There three types of nodes in MTree: StorageGroupMNode、 IMeasurementMNode (Non-leaf node)、LeafMNode(leaf node), they all extend to MNode.

 Each InternalMNode has a read-write lock.
 When querying metadata information, you need to obtain a read lock for each InternalMNode on the path.
-When modifying metadata information, if you modify the LeafMNode, you need to obtain the write lock of its parent node.
+When modifying metadata information, if you modify the  IMeasurementMNode , you need to obtain the write lock of its parent node.
 If you modify a non-leaf node, only need to obtain its own write lock.
 If the InternalMNode is located in the device layer, it also contains a `Map <String, MNode> aliasChildren`, which is used to store alias information.

 StorageGroupMNode extends to InternalMNode, containing metadata information for storage groups, such as TTL.

-LeafMNode contains the schema information of the corresponding time series, its alias(if it doesn't have, it is null) and the offset of the time series tag/attribute information in the tlog file(if there is no tag/attribute, it is -1)
+ IMeasurementMNode contains the schema information of the corresponding time series, its alias(if it doesn't have, it is null) and the offset of the time series tag/attribute information in the tlog file(if there is no tag/attribute, it is -1)

 example：